 Online application materials will automatically be forwarded to the School of Education.
-Please mail transcripts and test scores to:
+Official transcripts and test scores may be sent via secure electronic transmission to soegradadmission@drake.edu or mailed to:

-Coordinator of Graduate AdmissionDrake University School of Education2702 Forest AvenueDes Moines, Iowa 50311
+Coordinator of Graduate Admission Drake University School of Education 2507 University Ave.
+Des Moines, Iowa 50311